 As a parent, do you often find yourself asking your child to remove their headphones?
 You may want to consider doing it even more often.

+If you’re the parent of a teenager, you likely have concerns about the link between headphones and hearing loss.
 Today, 1 in 5 teens will experience some form of hearing loss—a rate about 30% higher than it was 20 years ago.
 Many experts believe the escalation is due, in part, to increased use of headphones.

 According to James E. Foy, DO, an osteopathic pediatrician from Vallejo, California, listening through headphones at a high volume for extended periods of time can result in lifelong hearing loss for children and teens.
 “Even a mild hearing loss due to excessive noise could lead to developmental delays in speech and language,” he cautions.